CJ0304/Data-Mining-1-Projects/README.md

 # Data-Mining-1-Projects
-Our Papers in Data Mining Course
+Our Papers in Data Mining Course using R programming